 The written Negotiated Care Plan (NCP) describes the residential plan of care and services to be provided to the participant and is negotiated between the residential provider and the participant.
-The NCP incorporates the assessment and person-centered service plan into the negotiated care plan, including elements of behavior support and individual treatment plans.
+The NCP incorporates the assessment and person centered service plan into the negotiated care plan, including elements of behavior support and individual treatment plans.
 For residents receiving Residential Support Waiver services, the NCP must include these supplemental topics: a written activity plan to support the resident's needs and provide specifically-designed recreational opportunities to meet the resident's behavioral challenges; a Behavior Support Plan to prevent crises and maintain community placement (identifies crisis signals, specific interventions, and a crisis response protocol to outline steps for prevention and intervention strategies to divert behaviors or actions that lead to crisis); and a supervision plan to address resident and community safety when the resident is accessing community activities and resources.
 The NCP is reviewed and updated annually or when a significant change in the participant's condition occurs.

-(b) In addition to an annual assessment, the frequency of contacts is based on the participant's care needs, cognition, emotional, psychiatric, and/or behavioral issues, and his/her support system.
-In addition to contact at the time of assessment, at least one additional contact (in-person or by phone) is required.
-If a significant change occurs, the case manager is required to complete a significant change assessment.
+(b) In addition to an annual face-to-face visit, the frequency of contacts is based on the participant's care needs, cognition, emotional, psychiatric, and/or behavioral issues, and his/her support system.
+At least one additional contact (in-person or by phone) is required.
+If a significant change occurs, the case manager is required to make a face-to-face contact.
 When problems/barriers with services or providers are identified, the case manager works with the participant to develop solutions and ensure access to waiver and non-waiver (including health) services and free choice of providers.
 Back-up plans are reviewed for effectiveness and revised accordingly.